teddybearburntoast/datacentrecomments/README.md

 # datacentrecomments

-## I overheard a conversation in Wiltshire and now I have a GitHub repository

-This is what happens when you don't just mind your own business.

----

 ## What is this

 An analysis of public comments submitted to four UK planning applications for data centres in Wiltshire and North Lincolnshire.
 807 comments.
 756 of them contained actual words rather than the phrase "please see attached."